Self-guarding against stress and depression at Christmas

 Whether you are a Bah Humbug sort of person who hates everything Christmassy until 24th December or one who counts down the days and winds everyone else up with decorations and eggnog for weeks ahead, Christmas can be highly stressful and for some people simply depressing.

-The opportunities for family conflict, overeating, over drinking and over spending are many.
-There are also the people who simply find it too difficult; whether they just don’t “Do” Christmas or have recently lost a loved one or find themselves alone this time round as family grows up and moves away.
+The opportunities for family conflict, overeating, overdrinking and overspending are many.
+There are also the people who simply find it too difficult; whether they just don’t “Do” Christmas or have recently lost a loved one or find themselves alone this time around as family grows up and moves away.
 The bottom line is too much stress for too long can lead to depression.

 The stress side of Christmas is often self-inflicted.
 We want everything to be “perfect”.
 We rush around finding the perfect Christmas tree and decorating the house “just-so”.
 We seek out the perfect recipes for the most delectable celebration meal ever.
 We spend days and a small fortune searching for the perfect present for everyone, the cat included.

-With a little bit of planning ahead we can choose to cope with Christmas, and it is our choice.
-Here’s some ideas how:
+With a little bit of planning ahead, we can choose to cope with Christmas, and it is our choice.
+Here are some ideas how:

-- SEE – that stands for sleep (get enough of it, don’t burn the candle at both ends), eat sensibly (one mince pie not three) and exercise (even a daily half hour walk round the block will make a difference).
+- SEE – that stands for sleep (get enough of it, don’t burn the candle at both ends), eat sensibly (one mince pie not three) and exercise (even a daily half-hour walk around the block will make a difference).